Skip to main content

 Show separate statuses for document state and payout eligibility, with separate reasons.
 This helps avoid confusion when a contractor downloads a tax document but still has payouts blocked for a different reason.

-If you want a deeper dive, read Contractor Tax Document Portal: How to Build a Self-Service 1099 and W-8 Download Center.
+For tax form access, Contractor Tax Document Portal: How to Build a Self-Service 1099 and W-8 Download Center covers the document-delivery side in more detail.

 Use one ledger-backed payout record as the operating truth for both support and finance.
 When Order Management and provider events arrive at different times, map them into that same record instead of letting each team read a different system and argue over status later.